 Mental Distraction – What It Means

-This research confirms that mental distraction is real and dangerous, and deserves attention from automakers, consumer electronics manufacturers policymakers, safety advocates and the motoring public.
-Learn more about how AAA aims to work collaboratively to address mental distraction.
+Research by the AAA Foundation for Traffic Safety confirms that mental distraction is real and dangerous, and deserves attention from automakers, consumer electronics manufacturers policymakers, safety advocates and the motoring public.

 Motorists increasingly are using potentially distracting hands-free features, built into the vehicle or available on phones and other devices.

 Notably, the use of speech-to-text technologies, such as features allowing drivers to listen and verbally respond to text messages or emails, results in a very high-level of mental distraction and significantly affects driver attention.
 While these technologies aim to prevent visual and manual distractions, they

 could unintentionally provide motorists with a false sense of safety behind the wheel.

 However, the research also finds that developers can help address mental distractions risks by making systems that are less complicated, more accurate and generally easier to use.